PatrissTV/RaDecToAltAz/README.md

 ```
 npm i -S local-sidereal-time

-Then download the file named RaDecToAltAz.js.
 ```
+Then download the file named RaDecToAltAz.js or copy the code.

 ## Usage